sravan-labs/help.paperspan.com/notes.md

 # Notes

-Add personal notes to your saved articles to capture key insights or thoughts.
+Add personal notes to your saved articles to capture your key insights or thoughts.
 Notes help you quickly recall the core idea of what you read — perfect for learning, journaling, or research.

 > 📱 Available on **Android** and **iOS**